mg03/CarND-Extended-Kalman-Filter-Project/Writeup.md

 - Dataset 1: RMSE <= [0.0973178, 0.0854597, 0.451267, 0.439935]
 - Dataset 2: RMSE <= [0.0725678, 0.0964738, 0.421634, 0.493199]

+In the visulisations folder, the [visualize.html](./visualize/visualization.html) shows that the Estimations track the Ground truth values as shown in cells 2,3,4 and 5 .
+It also shows that the Normalised Innovation Squared satisfies chi-squared test i.e. most values fall within 2 standard deviations as seen in cells 8 and 9.

 ## Following the Correct Algorithm

 ### Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.